codelabspro/engine-guides/EmbeddingProjects/index.md

     <script src="https://assets-beta.famo.us/embed/embed.js"></script>
     <div class="famous-container" data-famous-container-identifier="your-container's-unique-ID"></div>

-Everytime you run `famous` deploy your container will update with your most recent changes.
+Everytime you run `$ famous deploy` your container will update with your most recent changes and return the same Share link and HTML snippet.

 <span class="cta">[Up Next: See it in action &raquo;](./seeitinaction.html)</span>